ceefour/webdav-servlet/readme.txt

    and copy your .jar to /WEB-INF/lib/
-  -with /* as servlet mapping, every request to the webapp is handled by the servlet. change this if you want
+  -with /* as servlet mapping, every request to the webapp is handled by the servlet. change this if you want -authentication is done by the servlet-container.
-  -with the "storeDebug" parameter you can trigger the reference store implementation to spam at every method call. this parameter is optional and can be omitted -authentication is done by the servlet-container.
 If you need it, you have to add the appropriate sections to the web.xml